oconnor663/bao/docs/spec.md

 node offset might wrap for very large inputs.
 If you have a tree hash based on BLAKE2 according to the conventions of the spec, and the node offset is defined to wrap, you can "extend" that hash by prepending 16 TiB of arbitrary data (or less if the chunk size is smaller).
-That's not a very pratical attack, and the spec could mitigate it by requiring that the node offset saturate instead of wrapping, but ultimately it's better to prevent it by using the last node flag exclusively for the root.
+That's not a very practical attack, and the spec could mitigate it by requiring that the node offset saturate instead of wrapping, but ultimately it's better to prevent it by using the last node flag exclusively for the root.